17/07/2024

 Recent announcements from major builders about scaling back land acquisition and development plans underscore the financial challenges ahead.
 The sector continues to grapple with massive costs related to disrepair, achieving net-zero goals, and meeting the new consumer standards.
 We have started to see the first inspection results from the Regulator of Social Housing (RSH) with more to come, which will impact the sector’s funding needs in order to meet the increased regulation and scrutiny.

-However with UK sterling rising to a one year high against the dollar last week and the UK economy growing more than expected during May the Financial Times last week reported that traders in swap markets were evenly split on whether an interest rate reduction will be coming in August - with commentators stating that some retail Banks have already started to lower interest rates on some mortgage products in anticipation.
+However with UK sterling rising to a one year high against the dollar earlier in July and the UK economy growing more than expected during May the Financial Times reported that traders in swap markets were evenly split on whether an interest rate reduction will be coming in August - with commentators stating that some retail Banks have already started to lower interest rates on some mortgage products in anticipation.
 However with UK inflation reportedly holding steady at 2% for June which was slightly above expectations, the Financial Times have since reported that traders have now amended their bets on a rate drop next month.

 The recent interest rate challenges the UK economy has faced, especially since September 2022, may continue for a little longer than hoped.